 Both the BEng and MEng are accredited routes for chartered status.
 The MEng degree fully satisfies the educational base for a Chartered Engineer (CEng) and therefore offers you a fast-track to senior levels of responsibility in industry and chartered status.
 The BEng partially satisfies the educational base for a Chartered Engineer.
 A programme of accredited Further Learning will be required to complete the education base for CEng.

 During year 1, our aim is to provide you with experience across a broad base of engineering topics and to introduce the core personal and professional competencies of communication and teamwork.
-This level includes various intensive modules, such as the week-long geology field course and a week-long intensive module in integrated design.
-These, along with a number of site visits, offer a refreshing, interactive and student-centred approach to learning.
+This level includes various intensive modules, such as the geology field course and a week-long intensive module in integrated design.
+These, along with a number of site visits, offer a refreshing, interactive and student-centered approach to learning.